BONES OF THE LOWER LIMB

 • Groups:

-• Phalanges (Forefoot) - Fourteen bones, arranged similarly to fingers; enable flexibility and movement for foot functions
+• Phalanges (Forefoot) - Fourteen bones, arranged similarly to your fingers; enable flexibility and movement for foot functions

 Tarsal Bones (Hindfoot)